nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to the use of nanotechnology, as in nano-technological enhancements in imaging.

-### Expanded Definition and Usage\nNano-MRI represents a significant leap forward in MRI technology, offering unparalleled imaging capabilities through the use of nanoscale contrast agents.
+### Expanded Definition and Usage:
+Nano-MRI represents a significant leap forward in MRI technology, offering unparalleled imaging capabilities through the use of nanoscale contrast agents.
 These agents can be designed to specifically bind to certain types of tissues or abnormalities, providing highly detailed and functional images that improve the detection and characterization of diseases such as cancer, neurodegenerative disorders, and cardiovascular diseases.
 By enabling visualization at the cellular or molecular level, Nano-MRI facilitates earlier and more accurate diagnoses, potentially leading to more targeted and effective treatments.